Public Engagement

 Aims

-Testing materials and methods for early, health evidence-informed, deliberative public engagement for Low Traffic Neighbourhoods (LTNs).
+Testing materials and methods for early, health evidence-informed, deliberative public engagement.

 Methods

-(i) Design of new health evidence visualisations with plain English ‘explainers’ to emphasise current health and well being risks posed by the ‘status quo’, and evidence of positive changes introduced through LTNs.
-These will be creatively designed around a public health framing for LTNs and will target different demographic groups.
+(i) Design of new health evidence visualisations with plain English ‘explainers’ to emphasise current health and well being risks posed by the ‘status quo’.

-(ii) Production of lived experience evidence through the creation of short films which highlight the individual and familial impact of current urban design and the impact of positive changes introduced by LTNs.
-Our prior work producing generic short films on the impacts of urban design have demonstrated the potential power of lived experience story-telling.
+(iii) Co-Production of a short film highlighting the individual and familial impact of current street and traffic impacts and the possibilities for positive change, drawing on lay evidence.
+This builds on our prior work producing generic short films on the impacts of built environments on health which have demonstrated the potential power of lived experience story-telling.

-All material outputs and activities will be co-designed with members of the public, including the TRUUD Public Advisory Group, community organisations and creative specialists.
+Our materials and activities will be co-designed with members of the public, including the TRUUD Public Advisory Group, partner community organisations and creative specialists from the organisation Knowle West Media Centre.

-Following the testing phase (January – May 2025) we will produce a toolkit based on our learning, with detailed example of our materials and methods.
-The lessons shared will not only be relevant to LTNs but to other health-promoting initiatives.
+Following the co-design and testing phase (May 2025) we are producing a toolkit based on our learning, with detailed example of our materials and methods.
+The lessons shared will be relevant to health-promoting initiatives across the UK, including low traffic neighbourhoods (LTNs) and wider urban street transformation projects.

 Films